arrow-kt/arrow-website/content/docs/learn/migration.md

 Any criticism is welcome, and we'll try to improve the migration guide and the library to make it as easy as possible to migrate to Arrow 2.0.0.

 In case a deprecated method is crucial for you, please file an issue in the [Arrow repository](https://github.com/arrow-kt/arrow/issues), and so Arrow can consider keeping it in the library or finding an alternative solution.
-For any issues or have any questions, feel free to reach out to the Arrow maintainers in the [KotlinSlack Arrow Channel](https://arrow-kt.io/slack/).
+If you have any issues or questions, feel free to contact the Arrow maintainers in the [KotlinSlack Arrow Channel](https://arrow-kt.io/slack/).

 ## Either DSL, Effect & EffectScope